 Alport syndrome Diagnosis Stories – Why Capturing YOUR Story Is Important

-MARCH 2021 UPDATE: In an effort to capture the experiences of all new members of the Alport syndrome community, we’ve decided to keep the survey project open and will share updated statistics later this year.
-View survey data as of 2/28/21 at this link.
+MARCH 2022 UPDATE: In an effort to capture the experiences of all new members of the Alport syndrome community, we’ve decided to keep the survey project ongoing and will share updated statistics in April 2022.
+View survey data as of February 2021 at this link.

 Alport syndrome is commonly misdiagnosed.
 In an effort to more clearly understand why, under the guidance of our Medical Advisory Committee, we have developed multiple choice and free response questions encouraging patients to share their diagnosis stories.
 Collectively, this information can help medical professionals understand the patterns and tipping points for an accurate Alport syndrome diagnosis.